-See, in the wake of Valve’s fairly straightforward port of Half-Life to the Source Engine in the mid-2000s, a team of fans set out to produce their own ground-up remake of Half-Life, with a scope and list of aims which steadily expanded over the years.
-The eventual aim could be summed up as creating a game that takes full advantage of the newer engine to offer (1) a hugely changed visual style more in line with that of Half-Life 2, (2) a number of minor alterations to unpopular level layouts and puzzle mechanics, and (3) an extensive reimagining of Half-Life’s divisive final chapters.
+See, in the wake of Valve’s underwhelming port of Half-Life to the Source Engine in the mid-2000s, a team of fans set out to produce their own ground-up remake of Half-Life, with a scope and list of aims which steadily expanded over the years.
+The eventual goal of the project could be summed up as creating a game that takes full advantage of the newer engine to offer (1) a hugely changed visual style more in line with that of Half-Life 2 and its episodic follow-ups, (2) a number of minor alterations to unpopular level layouts and puzzle mechanics, and (3) an extensive reimagining of Half-Life’s divisive final chapters.
 This fan-made remake is called Black Mesa, and it started to approach completion in the mid-2010s.

 Thus, it was in the mid-2010s that the troublesome corollary to which I referred a moment ago began spreading across the web.
 The new companion to the claim that Half-Life does not hold up well was the claim that—as a result of this alleged poor aging—one should simply play Black Mesa instead.
 The latter was being taken not merely as a supplementary work, but as an acceptable and even advisable substitute for the former.